junzis/pyModeS/README.rst

 If you want to connect to a TCP server that broadcast raw data. use can use ``net`` source switch, for example::

-  $ modeslive --source net --connect localhost 30002 avr
+  $ modeslive --source net --connect localhost 30002 raw
   $ modeslive --source net --connect 127.0.0.1 30005 beast